GoogleCloudPlatform/community/tutorials/run-laravel-on-appengine-standard/index.md

 Laravel, you need to manually add the `DB_SOCKET` value to `config/database.php` (see [#4178](https://github.com/laravel/laravel/pull/4179/files))

 1. Follow the instructions to set up a
     [Google Cloud SQL Second Generation instance for MySQL][cloudsql-create].
     Keep track of your instance name and password, as they will be used below.

 1. Follow the instructions to
     [install the Cloud SQL proxy client on your local machine][cloudsql-install].
     The Cloud SQL proxy is used to connect to your Cloud SQL instance when running locally.

     *   Use the [Google Cloud SDK][cloud_sdk] from the command line to run the following command.
 Copy the `connectionName` value for the next step.
 Replace `YOUR_INSTANCE_NAME` with the name of your instance:

             gcloud sql instances describe YOUR_INSTANCE_NAME | grep connectionName

     *   Start the Cloud SQL proxy and replace `YOUR_CONNECTION_NAME` with the connection name you retrieved in the previous step.

             cloud_sql_proxy -instances=YOUR_CONNECTION_NAME=tcp:3306

     *   Use `gcloud` to create a database for the application.

             gcloud sql databases create laravel --instance=YOUR_INSTANCE_NAME

 1. Run the database migrations for Laravel.
 This can be done locally by setting your parameters in `.env` or by passing them in as environment variables.
 Be sure to replace `YOUR_DB_PASSWORD` below with the root password you
     configured:

-    ```sh
         # create a migration for the session table
         php artisan session:table
         export DB_DATABASE=laravel DB_USERNAME=root DB_PASSWORD=YOUR_DB_PASSWORD
         php artisan migrate --force
-    ```

 1. Modify your `app.yaml` file with [the following contents][app-dbsessions-yaml]:

-    ```yaml
         runtime: php72

         env_variables:
           # Put production environment variables here.
           APP_LOG: errorlog
           APP_KEY: YOUR_APP_KEY
           APP_STORAGE: /tmp
           CACHE_DRIVER: database
           SESSION_DRIVER: database
           ## Set these environment variables according to your CloudSQL configuration.
           DB_DATABASE: YOUR_DB_DATABASE
           DB_USERNAME: YOUR_DB_USERNAME
           DB_PASSWORD: YOUR_DB_PASSWORD
           DB_SOCKET: "/cloudsql/YOUR_CONNECTION_NAME"
-    ```

-1. Replace `YOUR_DB_DATABASE`, `YOUR_DB_USERNAME`, `YOUR_DB_PASSWORD`
+1. Replace `YOUR_DB_DATABASE`, `YOUR_DB_USERNAME`, `YOUR_DB_PASSWORD`,
     and `YOUR_CONNECTION_NAME` with the values you created for your Cloud SQL instance above.

 ## Set up Stackdriver Logging and Error Reporting